Otoacoustic emissions to probe cochlear frequency selectivity

 Background & interests:

-My name is Sina Engler and I am originally from Germany.
-In 2016, I received a MSc in Biology at the Carl von Ossietzky University in Oldenburg, Germany.
+I received a MSc in Biology at the Carl von Ossietzky University in Oldenburg, Germany, in 2016.
 My master thesis was entitled “Ribbon-synapse size along the tonotopic gradient of the gerbil cochlea”.
 During my Master’s degree, I also conducted an independent study of mother-pup communication of nectivorous bats in Santa Rosa, Costa Rica.
 Besides my main interest in audiology, I am also very interested in cues of animal navigation and communication.

 Aim of the project: